melkemaryam/m_thesis/proposal/project_objectives.md

 ## List a series of objectives you need to achieve in order to fulfil the aims of your project.

 The main objective is to create a framework for a classifier which discriminates between positive and negative news.
-In order to receive the best possible outcomes, there will be three types of models:
+In order to receive the best possible outcomes, there will be two types of models:
-* baseline model
 * optimised baseline model
 * optimised Large Language Models (LLMs)